slashml/slashml-python-client/README.md

 # SlashML Python client
 [SlashML](https://www.slashml.com/)

+Do you wanna use State-of-the-art machine learning models with few clicks, without going through a lot of documentation and through many service providers?
+At SlashML we guarantee the best ML model for your application through our API.
+We do the benchmarking for you and offer you the best results all in one API call.

 # Introduction
 ## Overview
 This is a Python client (SDK) for SlashML.
 It allows the user to use the AI-based apps available and active in [SlashML-Dashboard](https://www.slashml.com/dashboard).